Onto-Log/Tractatus-Markdowno-Obsidianicus/README.md

 ![tractatus](Obsidianicus_images/Wittgenstein_Obsidian.png)

-This is a modified Markdown version of Wittgenstein's Tractatus Logico-Philosophicus, with tags and relations between propositions, allowing a coherent Graph View on Obsidian.
-I also made Canvas, which allows to organize notes visually (see pictures above.)
+This is a modified Markdown version of Wittgenstein's Tractatus Logico-Philosophicus, with tags and relations between propositions, allowing a coherent Graph View on Obsidian (see bellow.)

 ## Overview